 I see this event is offered at a church—is all this really a Bible camp in disguise?

-The primary focus of this camp is for kids to experience great stories through creative arts.
-Along the way, we’ll be drawing stories and principles from many different sources, the Bible being one of them.
-Because all those serving in the camp attend Cedarbrook Church, the values we share as Christ-followers will guide how we treat one another.
-His example also gives us a deep love and respect for all people—wherever we may be in our spiritual journey—since we recognize we are all in this together.
-You can learn more of what Cedarbrook is all about here.
+It is not.
+The primary focus of this camp is to bring kids together in our community to share in creative arts.
+Along the way, we’ll be drawing insights and material from a variety of sources, including the Bible.
+The example of Jesus gives us a deep love and respect for all people—whatever our background—and affirms that we are all in this together.
+You can learn more of what Cedarbrook Church is all about here.

 What happens if my child becomes sick, hurt, or uncooperative?

 We ask all parents/guardians for emergency contact information so camp staff can alert you promptly to the situation.
 In this event, you may be asked to return so you can pick up your child or work with our team to reinforce positive behavior.